SammieLetgo/Discord-Token-Grabber/README.md

 # About
-Spent 3/4 of time fixing a Bad Webrequest 400 issue, couldn't filter all possible tokens, feel really stupid now because i just use a foreach loop and it worked 💀
+Spent 3/4 of time fixing a Bad Webrequest 400 issue, couldn't filter all possible tokens, feel really stupid now because i just used a foreach loop and it worked 💀
 Not very well tested, only ran on my two pcs.
 Hopefully it works 🙂